pivotal-mea-pa/qnb-workshop/cnd-discovery/cloud-native-discovery-next-steps.en.md

-# Next Steps
-Below are a list of potential next steps
+Below are a list of potential next steps.

 ## Cloud Operations Discovery
 If this session was a good use of time, we should spend time with Infrastructure